 A way to remedy their lack of ability to burrow and find shelter on their own is to make sure you weatherproof according to the weather.
 This includes insulating during colder weather to prevent freezing, shading during extreme heat to prevent heat exhaustion, and even sheltering from extreme winds that cause damage to your rabbit hutch.
 All of which have to be constantly considered when owning and caring for a rabbit

-On the other side of the spectrum, extreme heat can also be detrimental to your pets health.
-As explained before, rabbits in the wild are able to roam free.
-This means that when it is extremely hot in the summer months they are able to wander around and seek out shade when they become too hot.
+On the other side of the spectrum, extreme heat can also be detrimental to your pet’s health.
+As explained before, rabbits in the wild can roam free.
+This means that when it is extremely hot in the summer months they can wander around and seek out shade when they become too hot.

 Rain is another factor to consider.
-If you failed to weather proof your hutch against rain your hutch will become very wet.
+If you failed to weatherproof your hutch against rain your hutch will become very wet.
 This can compromise the structure of your hutch.
 Rain and moisture can get trapped into the wood of your hutch.
-This can cause the wood to mould which can in turn cause your rabbits to get sick.
+This can cause the wood to mold which can in turn cause your rabbits to get sick.
 Along with the mold, moisture will also break down the wood and cause your hutch to slowly fall apart.

-Along with harming the over all structure if your hutch, rain can also have ill effects on your rabbit.
+Along with harming the overall structure if your hutch, rain can also have ill effects on your rabbit.
 The constant moisture in your hutch can cause skin issues for your rabbit.
 Also, the dampness can make it very hard for your rabbit to stay warm.
 Which in turn can cause your rabbit to become ill.

-Strong winds may cause a non weatherproofed hutch to tip over and break.
+Strong winds may cause a non-weatherproofed hutch to tip over and break.
 Inturn if your hutch falls over it can harm your rabbit by squishing it under the broken hutch.
-This is why it is highly recommended that you do indeed weather proof your rabbit hutch or simply bring your rabbit indoors.
+This is why it is highly recommended that you do indeed weatherproof your rabbit hutch or simply bring your rabbit indoors.

 Now that you are thoroughly convinced of the importance of weatherproofing your rabbits hutch, what do you do now?
 Well, before you run out and do anything there are a few things you should consider before weatherproofing.

 One would not be expected to insulate and weatherproof the same in say southern California, where the weather is hotter and winters extremely mild, compared to Michigan, for example, where they have very harsh winters and extreme cold.
 Another thing to consider before weatherproofing your rabbit hutch is whether or not simply bringing your rabbits indoors during extreme weather would be an option.